RebeccaKessler/Machine_Learning/README.md

 **Logistic Regression**

-Out of the four basic models, the one performing the best is the logistic regression.
-Logistic Regression is a linear classification algorithm.
+Out of the four basic models, the one performing the best is the Logistic Regression.
+The Logistic Regression model is a linear classification algorithm.
 It models the probability that a given input belongs to a particular class using a logistic function.
 The class predicted is the one that has the highest probability.

 We started with a simple Logistic Regression, without specifying any parameters.
 We trained the model on 80% of the training data, tested it on 20% of the data, and got an accuracy of 45.1%.
 The precision, recall and F1 scores are all around 44%.
 This means that the model performance is quite balanced, it is able to identify similarly true positives (precision) and positives in general (recall), which is desirable in classification tasks such as this one.